adambergman/objsQueue/README.md

 Security Concerns
 -----------------

 For simplicity and by design, objsQueue allows you to run _any_ method on the object specified as its target.
 This includes inherited methods (dealloc for instance).
-Ideally, it's used with HTML and JavaScript code that is local and bundled with the application source.  __If third party sites will be loaded in your UIWebView it is highly recommended that you turn off the objsQueue (using the stopQueue method) before navigating away from a trusted source.__
+It is recommended that ObjQueue is used with HTML and JavaScript code that is local and bundled with the application source.  __If third party sites will be loaded in your UIWebView it is highly recommended that you turn off the objsQueue (using the stopQueue method) before navigating away from a trusted source.__

 __It is not recommended to use the host ViewController as the target.__  In the example code, you will notice that the parameter for initAndStartWithTarget is 'self'.
 In production, a separate (and safe) class should be created specifically for objsQueue methods and an instance of this class should be set as the target.